RickRomig/bashscripts/README.md

 3. The script checks for the term pwfeedback in `/etc/sudoers` or the existence of `/etc/sudoers.d/0pwfeedback`.

-   1. If you wish to enable password feedback and it has not been already enabled, the `0pwfeedback` file is created.
+   1. If you wish to enable password feedback and it has not been already enabled, the `0pwfeedback` file is created and the permissions are set to read-only for the user and group (root:root).
 The is the method Linux Mint uses to enable this feature.

    2. if  password feedback is enabled and you wish to disable the feature, the `0pwfeedback` file is removed, if it exists.
 Otherwise, you are instructed to edit the sudoers file using 'sudo visudo' .